7 Best High-Protein Vegetables for Weight Loss

-Asparagus is well known for containing a lot of nutrients.
-For example, with 134g of asparagus you get an average of 2.9 g of protein.
+Asparagus is well known for containing a lot of nutrients and being one of the best high-protein vegetables widely available.
+For example, with 134g of asparagus, you get an average of 2.9 g of protein.

 - Something else which stands out is its content of fructooligosaccharides (FOS), which work as a prebiotic to stimulate the growth of friendly bacteria in our intestines.